 In 2017, BASG members decided to re-launch the group as a new Incorporated Body with the ability to raise funds and hold assets.
 The new BASG Community Interest Company (CIC) has been overseen by it's members, with a company Board of Directors.
 Over the past 5 years, BASG has faced numerous challenges that affected the Broads Fishery.
-Some nature based, like saline incursion and prymnesium, and others man made such as the fight to close the Broads favoured spawning grounds and the increasing need to fund sustainable access provision in the Broads.
+Some nature based, like saline incursion and prymnesium, and others man made such as the efforts to close important Bream spawning grounds and the increasing need to fund sustainable access provision in the Broads.
 None of this is aided by the continued reluctance of local anglers to accept users will have to contribute to ensure these assets can be maintained.